How to KonMari a Refrigerator – KonMari | The Official Website of Marie Kondo

 Arrange By Height

 Here’s another key refrigerator organizing idea: When putting items back on your refrigerator shelves, place shorter items toward the front and taller items further back.
-This will allow you to see everything that you have at your disposal each time you open the refrigerator.
-Once again, whether you are preparing a bowl of cereal or about to begin cooking a large, multi-course meal, you will be grateful that all of the ingredients you need are within view.
+This will allow you to see everything available when you open the refrigerator.
+Once again, whether you’re grabbing a quick snack or about to begin cooking a large, multi-course meal, you will be grateful that all the ingredients you need are in view.

 05